 Sell My Life Insurance Policy Calculator

-Everyone would appreciate a simple sell life insurance policy calculator, however there are multiple factors that go into determining the value of a policy and every case is truly unique, so it's not that simple.
+Everyone would appreciate a simple sell life insurance policy calculator that would provide instant answers, however there are multiple factors and variables that go into determining the value of a policy and every case is truly unique, so a calculator would not be very accurate.
 The good news is that with some basic information we can figure out an approximate range of where we think offers will come in for your life insurance policy.
 We take a friendly and informative approach, and can help answer the many questions you may have.

 If we get offers on your policy, there's no obligation to accept.
 Life settlements aren't for everyone, but everyone that decides to accept a settlement is happy that they did.
 A great way to figuring out if a life settlement is right for you is by starting with a free appraisal using our sell life insurance policy calculator.

 Life insurance is a great way to protect loved ones and debt, however if you end up living a longer life the premiums can increase, stretching your budget until you can't afford it anymore and lose the entire policy.
 Oftentimes people are better off selling their policy and investing their money somewhere else, or using it however they wish.

 Many seniors do not have long term care insurance, and have the option to sell their life insurance policy and use the proceeds to afford the care that they need.
 And because they're using personal money for care, they are free to hire whoever they wish as a caregiver, be-it a family member, licensed caregiver, assisted living or nursing care facility, or hired assistant that is not licensed.
 Insurance plans typically only cover licensed caregivers, so you don't have that flexibility, but you do if you use the proceeds from a life settlement.

 A life settlement doesn't need to be spent on care, however.
 You could use the proceeds to buy a vacation home, new car, remodel your kitchen, take a big vacation, or even distribute wealth while you are still living.